SupremeGit/Ansible/README.md

 The ansible playbooks currently perform the following tasks:
  * setup ssh keys and dependencies (python2-dnf, python-apt) for full ansible operation.
  * setup epel, Puppet, and local base/update repositories
- * installs key apps: ssh server, git, collectd, nagios nrpe plugin executor, CockPit management console
+ * installs key apps: ssh server, git, collectd, nagios nrpe plugin executor, CockPit management console, and emacs
  * configures firewall to allow monitoring & management via nagios, collectd, CockPit
- * starts services, including nagios, collectd, CockPit.
+ * starts services, including nagios, collectd, CockPit
+ * installs bashrc, bashrc aliases, and .emacs configuration, for a less-painful sysadmin experience
  * for Fedora, installs Xfce desktop group & sets default target to graphical
  * installs cronjob to periodically pulldown a git Puppet repository & run Puppet to deploy configuration updates committed to the git repository.
 This cronjob is not currently enabled, but I intend to enable it when testing some Puppet.